bambulab/OpenMeshCraft/README.md

 > Last updated: 2024.06.10-23:16.

-We provide gmp and mpfr libs in the "external" directory.
+We include gmp and mpfr libs in the "external" directory.
 You can also install them on your computer and link to new ones.

 * gmp